BIRDS

 also made by Ferebee.
 I use the real skull on

-is removed.
-Necks are made by me out of a
+remaining meat is removed.
+Necks are made

-flexible foam material and securely attached to the
+by me out of a flexible foam material and securely

-carefully placed in their proper positions and
+and legs are carefully placed in their proper

-securely wired into place.
-The skin is sewn onto
+positions and securely wired into place.
+The

-the form and the skin around the bill (on waterfowl)
+skin is sewn onto the form and the skin around the

-arrangement of the feather groups.
-This can
+the grooming and arrangement of the feather

-take several hours or more, but it is one of the key
+groups.
+This can take several hours or more, but

-steps in making the
+it is one of the key steps in making the bird LOOK

-bird LOOK good.
+good.

 back to the top